thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/section_5.md

 ### Key Quotes:

-* **"Independent regulatory agencies have become the fourth branch of government, wielding vast power that is unaccountable to the President and to the American people." (p.
-852)** This quote reflects the conservative view of independent agencies as being too powerful and unaccountable.
+* **"Independent regulatory agencies have become the fourth branch of government, wielding vast power that is unaccountable to the President and to the American people." <sup>(852)</sup>** This quote reflects the conservative view of independent agencies as being too powerful and unaccountable.
-* **"The regulatory burden imposed by these agencies is crushing, stifling innovation, economic growth, and job creation." (p.
-852)** This quote highlights the conservative belief that regulation is harmful to the economy.
+* **"The regulatory burden imposed by these agencies is crushing, stifling innovation, economic growth, and job creation." <sup>(852)</sup>** This quote highlights the conservative belief that regulation is harmful to the economy.
-* **"These agencies have been captured by special interests who use them to advance their own agendas at the expense of the public interest." (p.
-853)** This quote reflects the conservative distrust of independent agencies and their belief that they are beholden to special interests.
+* **"These agencies have been captured by special interests who use them to advance their own agendas at the expense of the public interest." <sup>(853)</sup>** This quote reflects the conservative distrust of independent agencies and their belief that they are beholden to special interests.
 * **"The politicization of regulation has reached a crisis point.
-These agencies are increasingly being used to advance a partisan agenda, rather than to protect consumers, investors, or the public interest." (p.
-853)** This quote criticizes the use of these agencies to advance a liberal agenda.
+These agencies are increasingly being used to advance a partisan agenda, rather than to protect consumers, investors, or the public interest." <sup>(853)</sup>** This quote criticizes the use of these agencies to advance a liberal agenda.
-* **"We need a fundamental reform of independent regulatory agencies to make them more accountable, more transparent, and more responsive to the President and to the American people." (p.
-854)** This quote outlines the conservative goal of reforming independent agencies to reduce their power and increase political control.
+* **"We need a fundamental reform of independent regulatory agencies to make them more accountable, more transparent, and more responsive to the President and to the American people." <sup>(854)</sup>** This quote outlines the conservative goal of reforming independent agencies to reduce their power and increase political control.

 ### Summary & Significance: